islandora-interest-groups/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu.md

 ### Software Dependencies Compiled from Source <a id="from-source"></a>

-#### ghostscript
+#### ghostscript  <a id="ghostscript"></a>

-_Please note: ubuntu 14.04 installs ghostscript 9.10 which is currently failing our test sets and prevents tiffs from being generated from pdfs.
-Recommend installing from source to get correct version_
+**Notes:** ubuntu 14.04 installs ghostscript 9.10 which is currently failing our test sets and prevents tiffs from being generated from pdfs.
+Recommend installing from source to get correct version.

 `wget http://downloads.ghostscript.com/public/ghostscript-9.05.tar.gz`